-There is a liberating truth when our hearts are broken open; we may replace the brokenness with love, compassion, and hope and not fill it with self-pity and bitterness.
+When our hearts are broken open, we may replace the brokenness with love, compassion, and hope and not fill it with self-pity and bitterness.
 In our brokenness and pain, we have a choice to either embrace life or become victims forever.
-In trying to answer the question about whether there is a loving God that appears to allow untold suffering, we may discover a hope within us to live without regret.
+In trying to answer whether there is a loving God that appears to allow untold suffering, we may discover a hope within us to live without regret.
 (Life Lessons: Two experts on death and dying teach us the mysteries of Life and Living)

 So, I choose to believe that on a wooden cross of shame, a grace-filled servant King died identifying with our suffering and pain to lead us into communion with Him.
 I trust the love of God conquers all my pain, suffering, and eventual death.
 I wager my life on the gamble love wins.